 Altering the appearance of your window helps, too.
-On the outside of the window, hang streamers, place static-cling bird strike prevention decals—especially those that reflect ultraviolet light that is visible to birds, but not to humans—about four inches apart—or paint a scene with soap.
-If collisions still occur, cover your windows with thin plastic garden netting, which will give a bird who still makes a wrong turn a better chance of surviving.
+On the outside of the window, hang streamers or paint a scene with soap.
+You can also place static-cling bird strike prevention decals about four inches apart; some decals even reflect ultraviolet light that is visible to birds but not to humans.
+If collisions still occur, cover your windows with thin plastic garden netting, which will give a bird who makes a wrong turn a better chance of surviving.

 What bird foods should I offer?

-- Nyjer seed: use a tube feeder with tiny holes to keep the seeds from spilling out.
+- Nyjer seed (for goldfinches): use a tube feeder with tiny holes to keep the seeds from spilling out

-- Cracked corn: choose medium-sized cracked corn, as fine will quickly turn to mush and coarse is too large for small-beaked birds.
+- Cracked corn: choose medium-sized cracked corn; fine corn will quickly turn to mush and coarse is too large for small-beaked birds

-- Summer feeding: limit to nectar for hummingbirds and nyjer seed for goldfinches
+Limit to nectar for hummingbirds (follow these guidelines) and nyjer seed for goldfinches.

-- Autumn feeding: offer millet, peanuts, peanut butter, and suet cakes
+Offer millet, peanuts, peanut butter and suet cakes.

 Yes.
 Birds should not be offered many of the foods humans eat.

-- Bread (fresh or stale): provides no real nutritional value for birds; moldy bread can harm birds.
+- Bread (fresh or stale): provides no real nutritional value for birds, and moldy bread can harm birds

-- Chocolate: toxic to birds, just as it is to dogs and cats (it contains theobromine); never offer birds any foods containing chocolate.
+- Chocolate: toxic to birds, just as it is to dogs and cats (it contains theobromine)

-- Table scraps: some may not be safe or healthy for birds; most table scraps will attract mice or rats.
+- Table scraps: some may not be safe or healthy for birds, and most table scraps will attract mice or rats

 Why are different feeders placed at different levels?